 INVASIVE SPECIES WEEK 2021: PREVENTING THE SPREAD

 You may not be aware of it, but it’s Invasive Species Week, a national opportunity to raise awareness of invasive species brought into the country to its detriment, and to offer guidance on preventing their spread.
-Rob Harrison of our Environment Team, explains why it’s important to recognise them.
+Our Environment Team, explains why it’s important to recognise them.

 There are currently around 200 known invasive non-native plant and animal species in Britain, a number which is increasing.
 Invasive Non-Native Species (INNS) have been moved from their place of origin and brought into the country by humans, and are determined to be invasive because of the negative impact they have on the environment, the economy and health.